raspberrypilearning/recruiting-volunteers/en/quiz1/question_3.md

   --- feedback ---
-People are more likely to respond to your volunteer oppourtunity if it is easy for them to do so.
+People are more likely to respond to your volunteer opportunity if it is easy for them to do so.
 Choosing a contact method that you check and use regularly, will make it easier for you to respond promptly to inquiries.

   --- /feedback ---